GRMHD simulations of visibility amplitude variability for Event Horizon Telescope images of Sgr A*: Conclusions

 We found that the visibility amplitude of the SANE models resembles that of a highly asymmetric ring.
 The width of the asymmetric ring is highly variable due to the turbulent accretion flow.
 The visibility amplitude in the direction parallel to the spin axis of the black hole typically exhibits minima with locations that depend on the width of the asymmetric ring.
 Since the location of the minima in the direction parallel to the spin axis depends on the width of the emitting region, and is therefore variable, any information that could be inferred by the presence of a minimum is lost by averaging over time.

 The SANE models rarely exhibit minima in the direction perpendicular to the spin axis of the black hole.
-The reason for this is that due to Doppler beaming the majority of emission comes from the left of the spin axis, with negligible emission coming from the right.
+The reason for this is that, due to Doppler beaming, the majority of emission comes from the left of the spin axis (for the spin orientation we use in our figures), with negligible emission coming from the right.
 This asymmetry does not affect the visibility amplitude in the direction parallel to the spin axis, but affects the depth of minima in the direction perpendicular to the spin axis.
 For the perpendicular direction, a highly asymmetric ring has a visibility amplitude that decreases monotonically.

 In contrast, the images and visibility amplitudes of the MAD models are characterized by two bright spots at the footpoints of the jets, separated by a relatively constant distance equal to the size of the black hole shadow.
 For the MAD models, the visibility amplitudes in the direction parallel to the spin axis have persistent nulls in constant locations but with variable depths.
 The locations of the minima in the direction parallel to the spin axis of MAD models depend strongly on the separation between the two image components.
 Since the distance between the emission peaks in our simulations are set primarily by the size of the black hole shadow and are approximately constant, the location of the minimum is constant.
 However, varying the widths, or amplitudes, of the image components affects the depths of the minima.
 On the other hand, the visibility amplitudes in the direction perpendicular to the spin axis have much less pronounced minima at larger baselines.